Eurasian lynx

 For more info on classifications visit www.iucnredlist.org

-All three lynx have curious personalities, they love playing together, especially with balls and other toys.
+All three lynx have curious personalities.
+They love playing together, especially with balls and other toys, and napping in the sun.

 Population